-Kafka Streams Groups Tool for Kafka Streams in Confluent Platform
+Kafka Streams Groups Tool in Confluent Platform

 Use kafka-streams-groups to manage Streams groups for the Streams Rebalance Protocol (KIP-1071) to list and describe groups, inspect members and offsets/lag, reset or delete offsets for input topics, and delete groups, optionally including internal topics.